valhuber/security-poc/readme.md

 ### Authentication Provider

+Like Harry Truman's remark that 12 economists have 13 opinions, organizations have a myriad set of ways to identify valid users.
+So, a key requirement is an extensible "pluggable" mechanism.

 We are using Abstract Classes ([thanks](https://medium.com/techtofreedom/10-remarkable-python-oop-tips-that-will-optimize-your-code-significantly-a47e4103b44d)) to define provider expectations in `security/authentication_provider/abstract_authentication_provider.py`.

 There are 2 implementations (both are working):